Logo

 Kenny Chesney did not acknowledge the injury during the early part of his performance.

-On May 19,2008, just a day after being honored as the ACM Entertainer of the Year at the 43rd Annual Academy of Country Music Awards, Kenny Chesney criticized the lack of choice in the producers' awarding the honor based on fan votes.
+On May 19,2008, just a day after being honored as the ACM Entertainer of the Year at the 43rd Annual Academy of Country Music Awards, Kenny Chesney criticized the change in the awards process to awarding the honor based on fan votes and not determined by music industry professionals.

 In May 2009, Kenny Chesney released his second compilation album, Greatest Hits II.